 - Fire up your smoker and set it to smoke at its lowest possible temperature.
 For electric, choose a low temperature on the dial.
 For charcoal and gas, use only a couple coals or one burner on very low respectively.

-- Place the cheese on top pf an aluminum tray filled with water and covered in aluminum foil to help keep the temperature of the cheese down.
+- Place the cheese on top of an aluminum tray filled with ice cubes and covered in aluminum foil to help keep the temperature of the cheese down.